How to Optimize Your Corporate Real Estate Portfolio

 Even with tech giants dropping office space left right and center, holding on to certain assets might prove to be a good idea in the long run, even if that isn’t completely clear now.
 In London, for example, J.P Morgan’s research sees demand for prime office space surging ahead 38% by 2030.

-With the help of optimization, keeping your real estate portfolio as-is can actually be more cost-effective in the long run.
+Spreading some magical optimization sauce around could make keeping your real estate portfolio more cost-effective in the long run.

 Here’s what CRE leaders can do to make that happen.